Legal Transcription: All you need to know

 The best part is that you don't have to do it yourself.
 You can outsource the transcription work to dedicated legal transcription services so that you can focus on your core work.

 But why not just give this work to paralegals?

 Paralegals are important members of your team and can help you with tasks you cannot outsource.
 At just $1 per minute cost of transcription, it is an efficient choice to outsource legal transcription.

 Legal transcription service is not just cheaper than hiring paralegals, but also faster and more reliable.
 Dedicated transcription companies have the technology, process, and experienced people on-hand to deliver timely transcripts and provide a quality guarantee.

 Difference between Legal Transcription, Dictation, and Court Reporting

-As we’ve mentioned before, legal transcription refers to the conversion of recorded audio or video into a textual format for legal purposes.
-It is done by legal transcriptionists, who specialize in law.
-Transcriptionists transcribe audios that are pre-recorded into documents.
+Legal transcription refers to the conversion of recorded audio or video into a textual format for legal purposes.
+It is done by legal transcriptionists, who are familiar with legal terms and processes.
 There is no official certification required to be a legal transcriptionist.

-Dictation, however, refers to speaking into a recording device or typing what you’ve spoken.
-Dictations are faster than transcribing as it doesn’t involve typing.
-However, transcription is more descriptive and can be documented easily.
+Dictation, however, refers to speaking into a recording device.
+Dictation is faster than transcribing as it doesn't involve typing.
+Plus, everybody has a smartphone with a recorder app.

-Court reporting is different from legal transcription as it is done by court reporters who work in the courtroom.
-They have certified personnel who use stenographs to transcribe everything that is said in court or other legal settings.
-Court reporters transcribe in real-time and they need to be fast and clear.
-Moreover, court reporters are expensive.
-Overnight transcription service at just $1 a minute makes legal transcription service a cheaper and faster option than relying on court reporters.
+Court reporting is different from legal transcription as it is done by designated court reporters who do this in the courtroom.
+They are certified personnel who use stenographs to transcribe what is spoken in court or other legal settings in real-time.

 Outsourcing to a Transcription Company or a Freelance Transcriptionist?